Aulum-Haderup Municipality

-Until January 1, 2007, Aulum-Haderup was a municipality (Danish, kommune) in Ringkjøbing County on the Jutland peninsula in west Denmark.
-The municipality covered an area of 247 km², and had a total population of 6,730 (2005).
-Its latest mayor was Christian Dam Larsen, a member of the Venstre (Liberal Party) political party.
+Aulum-Haderup was a Danish municipality (Danish, kommune) in the former Ringkjøbing County in Jutland which existed from 1970 until 2007.
+Today, the region is part of Herning Municipality within Region Midtjylland.

+History

+Aulum-Haderup municipality was established as a result of the 1970 Danish municipal reform.
 The main town and the site of its municipal council was the town of Aulum.
+By 2005, the municipality covered an area of 247 km², and had a total population of 6,730.
+Its final mayor was Christian Dam Larsen, a member of the Venstre (Liberal Party) political party.

-Aulum-Haderup municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
+The municipality ceased to exist as the result of The Municipality Reform of 2007).
 On January 1 2007 it was merged with former Herning, Trehøje, and Aaskov municipalities to form the new Herning municipality.
 This created a municipality with an area of 1,336 km² and a total population of 82,935 (2005).
-The new municipality belongs to the Region Midtjylland ("Mid-Jutland Region").